Stuycs-K/Systems-Lab08-Files-Template/readme.md

 Your makefile should have a default compile target, and a run target.

-If you want to be lazy, make an 'all' target that does both compile and run.
+If you want to be lazy/efficient, make an 'all' target that does both compile and run.